Relishablez/F1_imp/README.md

 ---------------------------------------------------------------------------------------------------------
 ## 🤩Additional features of the application include:
-Customizable user interface, allowing users to change the background color, switch to dark mode, and adjust font size.
+- Dark Mode
+- Change background colour
+- Adjust font size
+- Copy to clipboard to facilitate easy sharing
+- Reset to original background
+- Reload page
-Local storage functionality, allowing user inputs to be stored and retrieved for future visits.
+- Allow user inputs to be stored and accessed for future use
-Regular expressions used to validate the format of the input IP address.
+- RegEx to validate IP address
-All the communication templates have a "Copy to Clipboard" button to facilitate easy sharing.
+- Customizable user interface

 ---------------------------------------------------------------------------------------------------------
 ## 🚧Built with